mdbytes/GoWildThings/README.md

 #GoWildThings

-GoWildThings is a WordPress blog front end which adapts our ReactSiteTemplate to use the WordPress GraphQL for post data.
+GoWildThings is a WordPress blog front end which adapts our ReactSiteTemplate to use the WordPress REST API for post data.
 Features of the application include:

 1. The application populates post data either upon entering the galleries page or an individual gallery page.